Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-We did a third round of observations using the C-Band Rcvr4\_6 (3.9-7.3 GHz) on November 4th 2021.
-A bright quasar 3C286 was observed for flux calibration in both ON and OFF positions.
-A 5 minute scan on the test pulsar B1933+16 was done prior to the observation of the FRB source.
-A one minute noise diode scan to do polarization calibration was done on the test pulsar and the FRB source.
-The 8-bit Full Stokes IQUV data recorded using the VEGAS Pulsar Mode backend across 9216 frequency channels and was sampled with a time resolution of 87.38 $\mu$s and a frequency resolution of 366 KHz.
+\paragraph{Epoch-3}\mbox{} \\ We did the third round of observations using the C-Band {receiver}, Rcvr4\_6 (3.9-7.3 GHz), on 2021 November 4.
+The bright quasar 3C 286 was observed for flux calibration in both ON and OFF positions.
+A 5-minute scan on the pulsar B1933+16 was done prior to the observation of the FRB source.
+A one-minute noise diode scan to do polarization calibration was done on the test pulsar and the FRB source.
+The 8-bit Full Stokes IQUV data was recorded using the VEGAS Pulsar Mode backend across 9216 frequency channels and was sampled with a time resolution of 87.38 $\mu$s and a frequency resolution of 366 kHz. {The receptor basis for both GBT L- and C-Band receivers are linear.}